sleeping126/alex/README.md

 Make sure you have Java 8 installed on your system.

-1. Download the latest version from here.
+1. Download the latest version.
+[Download](https://github.com/LearnLib/alex/releases/download/v1.1/ALEX-1.1.war)
-2. Open a terminal and start the jar file using `java -jar alex.war [--port=PORT]`
+2. Open a terminal and start the war archive using `java -jar ALEX.war [--port=XXXX]`
-3. Open *http://localhost:8000* (or with your custom port) in a web browser
+3. Open *http://localhost:8000* in a web browser

 #### From source